 Consulting & Training

-Many organisations want to communicate about accessibility more confidently but aren't sure where to start.
-Through consulting and training, I help PR teams, tourism organisations and brands talk about accessibility in ways that are clearer, more accurate and more respectful of disabled audiences.
+Many organisations want to communicate about accessibility more confidently but aren't sure what that looks like in practice.
+Through consulting and training, I help marketing and PR teams, tourism organisations and brands talk about accessibility in ways that are clearer, more accurate and more respectful of disabled audiences.

 This work draws on lived experience as a disabled traveller and a professional background in marketing and communications.
-Before going freelance, I led marketing and communications for a disability organisation - and that experience shapes how I approach this work today.
+Before going freelance, I spent 7 years working as a marketing and comms lead in the disability sector - and that experience shapes how I approach this work today.

 My approach

-Accessibility communication should be honest, specific and centred on the people it affects.
+Inclusive marketing, communication and storytelling should be honest, specific and centred on the people it affects.
 When organisations share clear, detailed information and represent disabled people authentically, it builds trust and makes travel feel more possible.
-My focus is always on helping teams move beyond good intentions towards communication that is practical, transparent and genuinely inclusive.
+My focus is always on helping teams move beyond good intentions towards communication that is valuable, transparent and genuinely inclusive.

 .jpg)